multiojuice/multiojuice/README.md

 - Writing a generic distributed systems task scheduler for ML, graphics rendering and project compiling.

 #### Guild
 - Looking for a summer or summer+fall internship.
 I will be graduating December 2021.
-(Or maybe a Programming Languages and Tools masters?)
-- Check out my resume (It will be placed in [this repo](https://github.com/multiojuice/multiojuice)
+- Check out my resume (It will be placed in [this repo](https://github.com/multiojuice/multiojuice))